John Syme (lawyer): The Death of Robert Burns

 Syme, as well as visiting Burns at the Brow Well on 15 July 1796, also went to see his friend a few days later at his home in Dumfries.
 Of Burns at the Brow Well he wrote:

 On Sunday 17 July he wrote to Alexander Cunningham:"He, poor fellow, is in a very bad state of health.
-I really am exremely alarmed, not only by the cadaverous aspect and shaken frame of Burns, but from accounts which I have heard from the first Faculty here.
+I really am extremely alarmed, not only by the cadaverous aspect and shaken frame of Burns, but from accounts which I have heard from the first Faculty here.
 But I entertain strong hopes that the vigor of his former stamina will conquer his present illness, and that, by care and the attention and advice he receives from Dr Maxwell, he will recover.
 I do not mean to alarm you, but really poor Burns is very ill.
 However, do not say whence you heard so.".

 On the following Tuesday, after his visit to Burns at his Dumfries home, he wrote again: "I conceive it to be a task (you would not forgive me did I omit it) to mention now, that I believe it is all over with him.
 I am this minute come from the mournful chamber in which I have seen the expiring genius of Scotland departing with Burns.
 Dr William Maxwell told me yesterday that he had no hopes; today the hand of death is visibly fixed upon him.
 I cannot dwell on the scene."

 On Thursday 21 July he wrote "Burns departed this morning at 5 o'clock.
 I will not enlarge on the mournful subject.
 Indeed, I can say no more at present on this event."